SarahGilbert064/Taproom-PartTwo/README.md

 <center>

-# **Taproom**
+# **Taproom - Part Two**
 Project Initiated: 12-02-2021
-Updated: 12-02-2021
+Updated: 19-02-2021

 ## **Project Description**

-This phase one of a two-week project that I created to help further my knowledge with ReactJS fundamentals and components.
-This one-page application was created so the user could keep an inventory off all the beers they have on tap and a place to store that beer's information.
+This is phase two of a two-week project that I created to help further my knowledge with ReactJS fundamentals and components.
+This section of the project required me to update my application to incorporate Redux.
+I also implemented testing for all of the projects reducers and refactored the application to use action creators and constants.
+The one-page application was created so the user could keep an inventory off all the beers they have on tap and a place to store that beer's information.
 Below you will find a number of user stories to better describe the features of this application.

 | ID | User Story | Accepted |